 As I will cover next week, you may even allow your child to become the Sole Trustee at some point in the future, allowing him or her to make their own decisions about their trust’s management.

 As your Personal Family Lawyer®, I can guide you to make informed, educated, and empowered choices to protect yourself and the ones you love most.
-Contact me today to get started with a Family Wealth Planning Session.
+Schedule an initial consultation today to learn more.